adamthwaite @ one-name.org

 Armed with the information about an individual found on the Birth spreadsheets, you can then look up their entries on the Death and Marriage spreadsheets.
 If you look at the far right-hand columns of the Birth spreadsheets from 1750 onwards, you will also see an indication of the censuses where each individual has been found.
 You can then go to the relevant Census page to see the address where that person was living, their place of birth, status, age, occupation and other members of the household.
 Where we have any more information, a will, or photos for an individual, you will also see notes in the third column of the Birth spreadsheets directing you to the relevant section of the website.

 We have bought a considerable number of certificates to confirm our hypotheses.
 As more and more people have joined the mailing list and contributed details from BMD certificates they hold, the percentage of individuals allocated to one of the nine family lines has grown substantially.
-The final column of each of the BMD tables indicates if an actual certificate is held by one of the mailing list members.
-There are still some entries which are mere speculation, but our mailing list members regularly submit corrections and additions.
+The final column of each of the BMD tables indicates if an actual certificate is held.
+There are still some entries which are mere speculation, but our members regularly submit corrections and additions.